Virginia has been experimenting in the kitchen for almost 50 years. She loves to share her recipes, cooking tips, and reviews.

-- 1/2 tea. vanilla or other extract, (optional for flavor)
+- 1/2 teaspoon vanilla or other extract (optional for flavor)

-- 1/4 tea. cream of tartar, (optional to help cookies hold shape)
+- 1/4 teaspoon cream of tartar (optional to help cookies hold shape)

-- 3 TB crushed cracker crumbs, (optional to help cookies last longer-omit for gluten-free cookies)
+- 3 tablespoons crushed cracker crumbs (optional to help cookies last longer—omit for gluten-free cookies)

 - Preparation: Preheat oven to 300 degrees.
 Line cookie pans with parchment paper or foil, or use silicone sheets.
 Do not grease.
-Separate egg whites from yolk (use yolk for another purpose).
+Separate egg whites from yolks (use yolks for another purpose).